marteinn/Employees-Api-Coconut-Lang/README.md

 # Employees-Api-Coconut-Lang

-This is a example repo that showcases how bottle based api using peewee can look like when built in coconut lang.
+A example api built in coconut using peewee and bottle.
+The repo showcases how to use composition, partial application, pipelines, data, algebraic data types and pattern matching.

 ## Getting started